 In 2014 a new live album by the band was released, Live Reunion at the Water st. Music Hall, featuring members from different lineups with Tim Bright and Chris Link participating, playing guitar and on bass respectively.
 A new album titled The Last Session with the recordings of unreleased tracks dating back to the 1988 and intended for the band’s second album was also released sometime at that point.
 The lineup wa the same as on Can You Hear Colors?

 Tim Bright was a guitarist for american singer-songwriter Lisa Loeb as part of her backing band Nine Stories.
 Tim was a member from 1990 to 1995 during which his releases with the band included Lisa’s breakthrough hit single “Stay (I Missed You)” and the album Tails.

-Samsara was a house/techno project led by Tim Bright in early 2000’s.
-The initial lineup featured Paris Hampton (vocals), Tim’s fellow Nine Stories band member Jon Fienberg (drums), Alan Friedman (keyboards, production) and Chris Link (bass).
+Samsara was a rock/house/techno project led by Tim Bright in early 2000’s.
+Bringing together musicians from Paris Hampton album the initial lineup featured Paris Hampton (vocals), Alan Friedman (keyboards, production), Chris Link (bass) and Tim’s fellow Nine Stories band member Jon Fienberg (drums).
 The latter lineup included Jonny Cragg (from Spacehog and The Twenty Twos) on drums, John Deley and Becca Schack on keyboards.

 The band released a couple of promo singles and a self-titled album in 2001 and Fast Too Slow album later in mid 2000’s.
-The latter is notable to include a cover of Lazlo Bane’s “Trampoline”, the live version of which was featured on the digital release Fearless Live.
+The latter is notable to include a cover of Lazlo Bane’s “Trampoline”, the live version of which recorded for Fearless Music show was featured on the digital releases in recent years.

 Tim released an untitled 4 track EP through his MySpace page in 2006.
 The songs are currently not available elsewhere.